KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### send

-Sends a message into the chat.
+Sends a message into the chat if DOM present, otherwise sends to OpenRouter API.

 **Parameters**: